Kcruz24/casting-agency/README.md

 ### Description
 This is Udacity's Full Stack Web Dev Nanodegree capstone project.
-The project is about a Casting Agency API where you can access some of the following information based on your authentication credentials:
+The project is about a Casting Agency REST API where you can access some of the following information based on your authentication credentials:

 * The **Casting Assistant** role can: